 What do both parties agree to do?

 You: You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
-You’ll give us everything we need to complete the project as and when and in the format we need it.
+You’ll give us everything we need to complete the project including necessary access to platforms as and when and in the format we need it.
 You’ll review our work, provide feedback and approval in a timely manner too.
 Deadlines work two ways, so you’ll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 Us: We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
 We’ll endeavour to meet every deadline that’s set and on top of that we’ll maintain the confidentiality of everything you give us.

 Getting down to the nitty gritty